-Combine the butter, sugar and vanilla until homogeneous.
-Spread on the insides of the bricks, and all the little cubes.
+Combine the butter, honey and vanilla until homogeneous.
+Spread on the insides of the toast box, and all the cubes.

-Bake at 350F for about 8 minutes, or until golden brown.
+Bake the toast box and cubes at 350F for about 8 minutes, or until golden brown and crispy.
 You can do this in your toaster oven if it's big enough (or a conventional oven if using a toaster oven isn't an option).

-I decorated this honey toast with blueberries, cigar cookies and matcha Pocky, but feel free to use whatever you’d like!
+I decorated this honey toast with blueberries, pirouette cookies and matcha Pocky, but feel free to use whatever you’d like!